MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ke_processor_change_notify_context.md

 #### KeProcessorAddFailureNotify

 The operating system failed to add the processor.
 If a device driver receives this notification, it should free any per-processor data structures that it allocated for the new processor when it received the <b>KeProcessorAddStartNotify</b> notification.

-#### KeProcessorAddStartNotify

-The operating system is about to add the processor.
-At this state, a device driver that receives this notification can allocate any per-processor data structures and perform any other required tasks to prepare the driver for execution on the new processor.

 ### -field NtNumber